 Apps

-I won’t bother listing the standard pre-installed apps that come with the iPhone, and indeed I’ve deleted a few that I don’t need.
-But here are a list of apps that I’ve downloaded from the App Store:
+Apart from the standard pre-installed apps that come with the iPhone, here are a selection of other apps that I use:

 - Communication & Social Media: